Are you spending too much time (and money)

 (Just for the record, Facebook is a small part of my own Marketing System now...but only because I figured out how to make it work for me so that it feels authentic.
 I mainly use it as a way to keep in touch with people I meet in person or when others want to introduce me to someone else.)

-So, how do you know if your Marketing System is working for you?
+So, how do you know if your Marketing System is

 Simply said: you measure the effectiveness by tracking a few metrics.